 Gather Necessary Paperwork

-Knowing where your paperwork is ahead of time will avoid an extra headache when the process gets more complicated.
+Knowing where your paperwork is ahead of time will avoid extra headaches when your closer to the closing steps and the process gets more complicated.
+There are a few documents you’ll need to have ready to show the conveyancer in Altona to complete the transfer and sale of the property.
 This important paperwork will include:

 - homeowner’s insurance